AshwiniScripter/AshwiniScripter/README.md

 I'm Ashwini, a passionate web developer specializing in HTML, CSS, PHP, and PDO and I'm eager to contribute to the IT world.
 ## 💻 Skills

--Languages: HTML, CSS, PHP, PDO
+Languages: HTML, CSS, PHP, PDO

--Frameworks: Bootstrap
+Frameworks: Bootstrap

 <!--
 **AshwiniScripter/AshwiniScripter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.